MiltonAcosta/OperatingSystemProject4/README.md

 # OperatingSystemProject4
 Instructions:
-Please run the Scheduler class since it has the main method on it.
+Please run the class "Schedulers" since it has the main method on it.